hadronized/blog/smoothie_bezier.md

 The second – breaking – change is that the interface has changed, especially the implementation of *splines*.
-However, the interface is now simpler and doesn’t require a lot of change in your code you’ve been using older versions.
+However, the interface is now simpler and doesn’t require a lot of change in your code if you’ve been using older versions.

 Feel free to read the [CHANGELOG](https://hackage.haskell.org/package/smoothie-0.3/changelog) for technical hints.

-As always, tell what you think of the library, and keep the vibe!
+As always, tell me what you think of the library, and keep the vibe!